RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugin-criteria.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Description

-This document aims at helping the developper to create a plugin service, that can be used in regards results.
-Before, reading any further, make sure to read the plugins page [Common plugins description](/frontend/plugins/plugins/), as following sections are appliable to the plugin service:
-* Code structure
-* Entry point
-* Main react component (except for provided parameters and criteria research, that doesn't fit the purpose of a service plugin)
-* Plugin compilation

-## Definition
+# Presentation

-A criteria plugin (front-end) is a javascript module used by the [Search form module](/frontnend/modules/search-form/) to create search criteria section.
-Each criteria plugin can generate a part of the full opensearch request sent to the rs-catalog mictoservice in order to request catalog entities.
+A criteria plugin (front-end) is a javascript bundle used by the [Search form module](/frontend/modules/search-form/) to create search criteria section.
+Each criterion plugin can generate a part of the full opensearch request sent to the rs-catalog mictoservice in order to request catalog entities.
+By the way, a criteria plugin respects all general plugin principles documented in [Plugins](/frontend/plugins/) page.

+# Working principles

+The criteria plugin must respect the following working principles to be correctly integrated within REGARDS:
+1. It must declare attributes list in plugin-info.json (see section below).
+The attributes names mentioned are not related with attribute models.
+Instead they are used in implementation as logical attribute name, like 'firstAttribute' or 'simpleAttribute' for instance.
+1. Its main component must inherit PluginCriterionContainer.
+Indeed that is more of an helper but many mechanisms would be very hard to implement without it, especially when it comes to publish new URL and update state from URL.
+1. When user input some data, the plugin main component must update its state to publish the new values of attributes, using the attribute name declared in package-info.
+That will allow parent form to update plugin saved state (form URL) and catalog request
+1. It must ensure publishing its main component state to an open search query in a way it can restore it (see state management section)
+1. It must ensure parsing open search query into a usable state for main component

-## plugin-info.json
+# plugin-info.json

 It is very similar to a common plugin.
 However the plugin type always indicates "CRITERIA".
-Furthermore, in configuration field `conf`, `attributes` you can define the static configuration fields that the administrator must define during plugin configuration in administration panels.

-Each attribute defined in the plugin-info.json will be associated to a model attribute during plugin configuration by administrors into the search-form module configuration.
+Furthermore, it defines configuration field `conf.attributes`, indicating the number and type of dataobjects attributes the administrator should provide to the plugin runtime instance.

-For each defined attributes :
+For each defined attributes, the plugin developer must provide :
- - `name`       : Name of the attribute passed into your plugin `attributes` react prop.
+ - `name` : Name of the attribute as it will be adressed in the plugin main component state (like searchField)
- - `description`: Description displayed during the plugin configuration from the administration interface
+ - `description` : Description displayed to administrator at configuration.
- - `type`       : Type of needed attribute.
-Possible values ['string','integer','date','numerical']
+ - `type` : Type constraint on the expected attributes.
+Possible values ['string','integer','date','numerical'].

 ```json
 {